Julian/venvs/README.rst

 the corresponding directory.

 That's about all you need to know.
-If you insist on reading further though, mkenv has an older, not-very-recommended mutable interface which allows you to create virtualenvs in a central location without tracking them in a config file (or converging them).
-For that, usage is similar to ``mkvirtualenv``, although ``mkenv`` passes arguments directly through to ``virtualenv``:
+If you insist on reading further though, venvs has an older, not-very-recommended mutable interface which allows you to create virtualenvs in a central location without tracking them in a config file (or converging them).
+For that, usage is similar to ``mkvirtualenv``, although ``venvs`` passes arguments directly through to ``virtualenv``:

 .. code-block:: sh

-    $ mkenv nameofvenv -- -p pypy
+    $ venvs nameofvenv -- -p pypy

 will create a virtual environment in an appropriate platform-specific data directory, or in the directory specified by ``WORKON_HOME`` for